TheArturthur/CoppermindScraper/Cosmere/War of Reckoning.md

 Szeth arrived on the battlefield on a mission from [[Taravangian\|Taravangian]] to assassinate Dalinar, but was thwarted by [[Kaladin\|Kaladin]]. [[Shallan Davar\|Shallan Davar]] managed to find and activate the ancient [[Oathgate\|Oathgate]] within the city, and the surviving Alethi army was safely transported to [[Urithiru\|Urithiru]] before the combined Everstorm and highstorm destroyed the whole city of Narak.
 The surviving remnants of the stormform army eventually ended up as vessels for the [[Fused\|Fused]], the immortal commanders of [[Odium\|Odium's]] army that returned through the Everstorm.
 The exception was Venli, whom Odium spared for his own purposes.
 The non stormform listeners who escaped into the chasms survived with the help of a chasmfiend.

+### Aftermath
+The War of Reckoning brought about the circumstances that forced the Listeners into accepting Odium and bringing about the Everstorm, which would impact people and institutions on a global scale.
+Thus, it is a major conflict in Rosharan history, which influenced all nations on the planet.

 ## Warfare
 Having to battle on the [[Shattered Plains\|Shattered Plains]], with its unique chasm-filled terrain, brought some notable characteristics to the war.